 Plot point mesh

-plot_point_mesh.RdPlots a mesh of points (typically from point_mesh, but not necessary) as either a 2D ggplot or 3D rgl plot depending on mesh dimension.
+plot_point_mesh.RdPlots a mesh of points (typically from point_mesh) as either a 2D ggplot or 3D rgl plot depending on the requested dimension.

 Usage